UUinc/TicTacToe/README.md

 # TicTacToe
-A simple Tic Tac Toe programmed in C language.
+A simple Tic Tac Toe game programmed in C language.

 My first game in C language, i wrote this program in November 2019.